camunda/camunda-docs-manual/content/reference/rest/decision-definition/get.md

 ---

-Retrieves a single decision definition according to the `DecisionDefinition` interface in the engine.
+Retrieves a decision definition by id, according to the `DecisionDefinition` interface in the engine.

 # Method